Lego Icons: Challenges

-LEGO Icons designer Jamie Berard has commented multiple times on the challenges of set design.
+Lego Icons designer Jamie Berard has commented multiple times on the challenges of set design.
 The Sydney Opera House set was mentioned as one of the most difficult sets to design, and past attempts had always resulted in failure.

 Prior to that, Jamie Berard also mentioned Green Grocer was a difficult model to design, and became one of his favorites due to the set's result.

 Café Corner was also commented as a difficult model to design due to piece limitation.
 The designer, Jamie Berard, wanted to add a bicycle piece into the set but the machine was temporarily broken, and he also had to work with instruction designers to implement set techniques onto the instructions since most were different from regular set design.

 Reception

-Fairly high reception has been provided to LEGO Icons.
+Lego Icons has been received positively.
 Newsweek praised the Taj Mahal set, due to its design, construction, and high piece count.
 Also, a reviewer named Joe Meno pointed out that the Green Grocer modular building had clear instructions and “so many fun surprises and tricks used in the model.”

-In March 2022, The LEGO Group reported that the LEGO City, LEGO Technic, LEGO Icons, LEGO Harry Potter and LEGO Star Wars themes had earned for the full year of 2021.
+In March 2022, The Lego Group reported that the Lego City, Lego Technic, Lego Icons, Lego Harry Potter and Lego Star Wars themes had earned for the full year of 2021.
 Revenue for the year grew 27 percent versus 2020 to DKK 55.3 billion and consumer sales grew 22 percent over the same period, outpacing the toy industry and driving market share growth globally and in largest markets.

-On 28 September 2022, The LEGO Group reported that the LEGO Star Wars, LEGO Technic, LEGO Icons (formerly LEGO Creator Expert), LEGO City, LEGO Harry Potter and LEGO Friends themes had earned for the six months ending 30 June 2022.
+On 28 September 2022, The Lego Group reported that the Lego Star Wars, Lego Technic, Lego Icons (formerly Lego Creator Expert), Lego City, Lego Harry Potter and Lego Friends themes had earned for the six months ending 30 June 2022.
 Revenue for the period grew 17 percent to DKK 27.0 billion compared with the same period in 2021, driven by strong demand.
 Consumer sales grew 13 percent, significantly ahead of the toy industry, contributing to global market share growth.

-In February 2023, Eiffel Tower, Titanic, Colosseum and Taj Mahal were listed on “The biggest LEGO sets of all time” by LEGO fan site Brick Fanatics.
+In February 2023, Eiffel Tower, Titanic, Colosseum and Taj Mahal were listed on “The biggest Lego sets of all time” by Lego fan site Brick Fanatics.

-In March 2023, The LEGO Group reported that the LEGO City, LEGO Technic, LEGO Icons, LEGO Harry Potter and LEGO Star Wars themes had earned for the full year of 2022.
+In March 2023, The Lego Group reported that the Lego City, Lego Technic, Lego Icons, Lego Harry Potter and Lego Star Wars themes had earned for the full year of 2022.
 Revenue for the year grew 17 percent to DKK 64.6 billion and consumer sales grew 12 percent in 2022, achieving growth in all major market groups with especially strong performance in the Americas and Western Europe.

-In August 2023, The LEGO Group reported that the LEGO Icons, LEGO Star Wars, LEGO Technic and LEGO City themes had earned for the first six months of 2023.
+In August 2023, The Lego Group reported that the Lego Icons, Lego Star Wars, Lego Technic and Lego City themes had earned for the first six months of 2023.
 Revenue was DKK 27.4 billion, a growth of 1% compared with H1 2022.
 Consumer sales grew 3% outperforming a declining toy market and contributing to strong market share growth.